 - Local Model Interpretation: An Introduction

-In this article, I will cover Captum a flexible, and easy-to-use model interpretability library for PyTorch models, providing state-of-the-art tools for understanding how specific neurons and layers affect predictions.
+This article will cover Captum, a flexible, easy-to-use model interpretability library for PyTorch models, providing state-of-the-art tools for understanding how specific neurons and layers affect predictions.

 - General Attribution: Evaluates the contribution of each input feature to the output of a model.